EvanKing311/Email-Scam-Detector/README.md

 -create .env file in root with format: ANTHROPIC_API_KEY="your-key"

 -Create Anthropic API key from https://console.anthropic.com/

+^^^(this must be done to keep API key confidential)

 -save all files, cd to project root in terminal